monsoonmaelstrom/book2/book2.md

 ### 12 - It’s Called Freefall ^^2100 words^^

 We spend the next twelve days walking.
-It’s monotonous, but at least we’re dong something.
+It’s monotonous, but at least we’re doing something.
 Lisette peppers me with questions about magic throughout the process.
 I don’t think I’ve ever spent so much time talking about it in my life.
 To say she’s infatuated would be understating the matter.

 I’m doing my best to remain detached from the whole thing.
 Either she’s going to get herself killed, I’m going to kill her, or everything will work itself out, and there’s no reason to dwell on it now that I’ve established the basic parameters of the situation.
 Alex and Davy both know the situation, and I’m pretty sure Giorgi’s worked it out as well.
 I’m not sure about the others, but if they haven’t, they haven’t been paying attention.